The Directive on Consumer Rights RSS

 The Directive on Consumer Rights (2011/83/EC) replaces, as of 13 June 2014, Directive 97/7/EC on the protection of consumers in respect of distance contracts and Directive 85/577/EEC to protect consumer in respect of contracts negotiated away from business premises.
 Directive 1999/44/EC on certain aspects of the sale of consumer goods and associated guarantees as well as Directive 93/13/EEC on unfair terms in consumer contracts remains in force.

-Transposition of the Directive into national laws is due by 13 December 2013.
-Member States must then apply the national laws implementing the Directive from 13 June 2014.
+Transposition of the Directive into national laws was due by 13 December 2013.
+Member States must apply the national laws implementing the Directive from 13 June 2014.

 The Commission has assisted Member States in the transposition of the Consumer Rights Directive.
 In particular, three meetings have been held with Member States' representatives on 5 October 2012, 8 March 2013 and 19 September 2013.

 References to national transposition measures for the CRD are available from Eur-Lex.
 Please scroll down to section "Relationship between documents" and click on hyperlink "NIM" in the function "Display the national implementing measures".

 Tip: sort the results by "document identifier" to see the transposition measures grouped by Member State.